 Services such as the Subnetwork Packet Service are implicitly global, in that there is a single interface definition which is used for all devices, with the device to use being indicated by an argument to each service request.
 Whereas a given datasheet is specific to a particular device type, of which there will be many in an overall system.

-Device ComponeNts and InterfaceS
+Device Components and Interfaces

 A SOIS EDS Datasheet is a package that can contain definitions of: